schwindelig/git2ai/README.md

 Requires .NET Framework 4.6.1

 ## Placeholders
-There are currently only 2 placeholders you can use:
+There are currently 2 placeholders you can use:

 ### {describe-tags}
 Result: v0.0.1-pre-alpha-4-g03530aa